johannschopplich/cacao-kit-frontend/README.md

 # Cacao Kit (Frontend)

 This repository provides a minimal but feature-rich Nuxt 3 starter kit.
-It fetches content from the [`cacao-kit-backend`](https://github.com/johannschopplich/cacao-kit-backend), a headless Kirby instance.
-It is the evolved version of the [`kirby-nuxt-starterkit`](https://github.com/johannschopplich/kirby-nuxt-starterkit) and my best practice solution to build a Nuxt based frontend on top of Kirby CMS.
+It fetches content from the [Cacao Kit Backend](https://github.com/johannschopplich/cacao-kit-backend), a headless Kirby instance.
+It is the evolved version of the [Kirby Nuxt Starterkit](https://github.com/johannschopplich/kirby-nuxt-starterkit) and my best practice solution to build a Nuxt based frontend on top of Kirby CMS.

 Key design decisions is a block-first approach.
 Meaning, you can use Kirby's page structure as the source of truth and don't have to replicate the page structure in Nuxt.
 All pages are rendered by the [catch-all route](./pages/[...id].vue).